microsoft/hlsl-specs/proposals/0TBD-improved-resource-typing.md

 }
 ```

+However, there are cases where a developer may wish to pack the resource
+index into other data, rather than consuming a full 32-bits for it.
+Rather than having to fabricate an empty type and index into it in this case,
-A constructor function could be added roughly as:
+a constructor function is included:

 ```hlsl
 ResourceEntry<T>(uint offset);
 ```

-which would allow the construction of ResourceEntry objects from any
+This allows the construction of `ResourceEntry` object from any arbitrary
-arbitrary integer the shader generates.
+integer the shader generates.

 This would not drastically change the implementation complexity or expected
-usage patterns, so it'd be "ok" to have something like this from that
-perspective.

-However, it allows shader authors to pass around integers until the very last
-second, making debugging and interrogation of the shader code much more
-difficult.
-If this is deemed necessary to add, it should be done in a way that is
-clearly marked as unsafe.
+usage patterns; however shader authors are advised to avoid using this unless
+they have a clear need to, as the added context of a resource handle is
+useful for debugging and validation.

 #### Open Issue: Could we avoid retyping all the resource handles by making use of ResourceEntry<T> instead?